 What is Privacy?

-Queensland Fire and Emergency Services (QFES) is committed to protecting the personal information we collect, hold, use and disclose under the Information Privacy Act 2009 (IP Act).
+Queensland Fire Department (QFD) is committed to protecting the personal information we collect, hold, use and disclose under the Information Privacy Act 2009 (IP Act).
 The IP Act protects all forms of personal information from being unfairly collected, lost, misused, or inappropriately modified or disclosed.
 It also provides individuals with access and amendment rights to their own personal information.

-The IP Act contains 11 Information Privacy Principles which detail how QFES must collect, store, maintain, use and disclose personal information.
-It also contains rules about transferring personal information out of Australia and about bound contracted service providers.
+The IP Act contains 10 Queensland Privacy Principles (QPPs) which detail how we must collect, store, maintain, use and disclose personal information.
+It also contains rules about transferring personal information out of Australia and about contracted service providers.

 What is personal information?

-Examples of personal information include a person’s name, address, phone number, date of birth, gender, and physical characteristics including height, birthmarks and tattoos.
+Examples of personal information include a person’s name, address, phone number, date of birth, gender, physical characteristics including height, birthmarks and tattoos and even biometric information.
 Personal information can be stored on a variety of media such as paper, electronic database, photographic and video image, audiotape, digital form, and may also extend to body samples and biometric data.

 Making a privacy complaint